Wednesday, 6 November 2024

 Cut off and shaved my beard after 21 years of shaving abstinence in order to make a bird's nest with the collected beard hair.

 Placing a salt seller containing 7 years of previous s(h)avings from an electric razor - these shavings are a grey colored powder reminiscent of ashes - into the bird's nest.
-My DNA should be in there somewhere, thus making this a kind of self-portrait as (star)dust, or as a postmortem residue of someone who was once alive and had "Ein Vogel", as German speaking folks would say.
+My DNA should be in there somewhere, thus making this a kind of self-portrait as (star)dust, or as a postmortem residue of someone who was once alive but escaped the prison of his material body, or - as the German speaking folks would say - had "Ein Vogel".

 Quote